Bridge View Inn: History

-An historic mural was uncovered in the dining room in the 1980s, which was further investigated and conserved by the historical society from 2010 Over the years the society tried to establish a number of restaurant ventures with different tenants in an effort to recoup maintenance costs with varying degrees of success.
-In 1988 the society relocated the Showground cottage that been threatened with demolition to make way for a new amenities building.
-The early 20th century weatherboard cottage was originally a four-roomed building with timber verandah.
-Since the inn had been let in the restaurant venture the cottage provided avenue for meetings, display space and storage of furniture.
-In 2018 the Bridgeview Inn is used for tourism purposes, with various local businesses leasing parts of the building offering accommodation, food and shopping.
+A historic mural was uncovered in the dining room in the 1980s, which was further investigated and conserved by the historical society in 2010 Over the years the society tried to establish a number of restaurant ventures with different tenants to recoup maintenance costs with varying degrees of success.
+In 1988, the society relocated the Showground cottage that had been threatened with demolition to make way for a new amenities building.
+The early 20th-century weatherboard cottage was originally a four-roomed building with a timber verandah.
+Since the inn had been let in the restaurant venture the cottage provided avenue for meetings, display space, and storage of furniture.
+In 2018 the Bridgeview Inn is used for tourism purposes, with various local businesses leasing parts of the building offering accommodation, food, and shopping.

 Description

 The Bridgeview Inn is one of several stone buildings which together give Rylstone much of its aesthetic appeal.
 It is an important townscape element.
-The building, dating from the 1860s, is double storey and with a steep, hipped iron roof, constructed of stone - dressed sandstone to the facade and random rubble to the other walls.
+The building, dating from the 1860s, is double storey and with a steep, hipped iron roof, constructed of stone-dressed sandstone to the facade and random rubble to the other walls.
 There is a two-storey verandah facing Louee Street.
-This has timber posts, with mouldings, and lattice infill to the archways between the posts; the upper balustrade is cross braced.
-Windows are twelve pane and have shutters.
+This has timber posts, moldings, and lattice infill to the archways between the posts; the upper balustrade is cross-braced.
+Windows are twelve panes and have shutters.
 A skillion section runs along the rear of the building.
 The interior includes high-ceilinged rooms and several narrow hallways with steep stairways and cedar joinery.

 The Dining Room contains the rare 1860s mural that has recently been uncovered and conserved.
-Behind the inn building is a small detached rubble-stone building made partly of stone and partly of sandstock brick which was probably the original kitchen.
+Behind the inn building is a small detached rubble-stone building made partly of stone and partly of sandstone brick which was probably the original kitchen.
 There are recently built public toilets at the northern end of this outbuilding.

-There is the early 20th century weatherboard "Showground cottage" which had been threatened with demolition and was relocated to the rear of this property by the society in 1988.
+There is the early 20th-century weatherboard "Showground cottage" which had been threatened with demolition and was relocated to the rear of this property by the society in 1988.
 This operates as a local museum and houses the collection of the society.

 There is also a rustic timber pole shed and an open grassland car park area beside the inn.

 The building was reported to be in good condition as at 31 January 2014.